rdegges/rdegges-blog/articles/2012/become-a-better-programmer-monitoring.md

     properly, etc.

 The only way to learn and enhance these skills is to actively (and pragmatically) evaluate your code as users are using it.
-This is the*** absolute best***way to better your programming skills, as you immediately get real world feedback about your code.
+This is the *absolute best* way to better your programming skills, as you immediately get real world feedback about your code.

-A Scenario
+### A Scenario

 Let's say you're writing some blog software, and you'd like to know how your code can be improved.

 The first thing you do is write unit tests for your software.
 You think "this will help me flush out the bugs".
 So you spend some time writing tests, flush out a few edge cases, and think your code is absolutely flawless.

 Later that night you get an email from a user saying your blogging software is slow, and errors our constantly.
 You feel a bit of a rush: "what could have gone wrong?"

 So now you're looking at your code, trying to figure out what failed.
 You spin up a local instance of the site, do a lot of testing, but don't see any issues.
 Bummer.

 *This happens way too often.*

 The best way to become a better programmer is to monitor your application (using monitoring software) and use this information as a feedback tool.

-New Relic - Monitoring for Hackers
+### New Relic - Monitoring for Hackers

-There are tons of application monitoring solutions out there, but my personal favorite is [New Relic][1].
+There are tons of application monitoring solutions out there, but my personal favorite is [New Relic][New Relic].
 Using New Relic to monitor your applications will undoubtedly make you feel like this dude:

-![][2]
+![Oh Stop It You][]

 Just to enumerate some of the ways in which New Relic rocks: